destuar/Complete-CS-Degree/z_Obsidian Notes/Probability Distribution Function.md

-**Probability Distribution Function** (PDF) describes the likelihood of a [[Random Variables|random variable]] taking on different values.
+**Probability Distribution Function** (PDF) describes the likelihood of a [[random variable]] taking on different values.
 It is fundamental to statistical modeling and inference.

 ### Types of Distributions